 Up until the 1989/90 Folkstyle season, the youth team was called

-Kettering Cougars in the winter months and SMWC in the spring.
+Kettering Cougars in the winter months and SMWC in the spring and fall.

 However, with the emergence of Golden Ring as a recognized Northern

-Maryland youth league powerhouse, SMWC again entered league competitions
+Maryland youth league powerhouse, SMWC again sponsored a youth team and

 the winter season.